AxonFramework/AxonFramework/axon-5/design-principles.md

 * If we will remove stuff that's not already deprecated, of course.
 (Disruptor, ConflictResolution, Sagas)

 ## Rules
-- No ThreadLocals!
+- No ThreadLocals internal to the Framework!
+Only on the edges, purely for the imperative style.
 - No XStream!
 - No static methods on our public APIs!
-- No locks / synchronized keywords!
+- No locks / `synchronized` keywords!
-- No Thread#sleep!
+- No `Thread#sleep`!
 - No Exception throwing in the functional-coding style!
-- No Schema maintenance!
+- No schema maintenance!